Tips to Get a Greener Home

 From EWG, I have received a Home Guide to 13 areas where you can make improvements in your own home.
 Your house should be as “clean” and therefore as healthy as possible.
 I will tell you a few of their suggestions.

-Air Filters: When your air filters are not clean and they have absorbed a lot of pollutants from the indoor air, their reentry into the indoor air can be a cause of Asthma, breathing difficulties and even can cause Cancer on the long run.
+Air Filters: When your air filters are not clean and they have absorbed a lot of pollutants from the indoor air, their reentry into the indoor air can be a cause of asthma, breathing difficulties, and even can cause cancer in the long run.
 What to look for when choosing an Air Filter.

-If your house has a central system take care to use a filter which is rated MERV10 or even higher.
+If your house has a central system, take care to use a filter that is rated MERV10 or even higher.

-Be on time with the cleaning and also replacing of your air filters.
+Be on time with the cleaning and also replacing your air filters.

-If you want a trustworthy list of certified air cleaners, check with the California Air Resource Board.
+If you want a trustworthy list of certified air cleaners, check with the California Air Resources Board.

-It should at least have a 95% certified organic content.
+It should at least have 95% certified organic content.